Four steps to prevent cervical cancer

 Understanding your insurance resources

 - Have your insurance card ready.
-On the back of the card is a customer service phone number for assistance with benefit or referral information.
+The customer service phone number for assistance with benefit or referral information is on the back.

-- Tell the insurance representative that you are looking for Behavioral Health or Mental Health, they may transfer you or provide you with a more accurate phone number to call.
+- Tell the representative that you're looking for Behavioral Health or Mental Health, they may transfer you or provide you with a different phone number.

 - You may need to contact one number to verify benefit information and another for mental health referrals.
 Ask the following questions about your benefits: